 Meroo Seth: I approach each project as a creative challenge, then apply my art and design skills to see where it leads.
 Though illustration is my strong suit, I enjoy working on a variety of projects, particularly branding and packaging design.
 I don’t want to limit myself to a specific line of work or industry.
 I am always up for exploring new styles; new design approaches and growing with every project.
 I am inspired by nature, forms, shapes, and everything around me, and maybe that reflects in the diverse subjects that can be seen in my work.

 From your experience, what helps create good synergy between artists and clients to function smoothly?

-Minimalism, contrast, geometry and symmetry stand out uniformly as some of the striking features across your works.
+Minimalism, contrast, geometry, and symmetry stand out uniformly as some of the striking features of your works.
 What makes you adopt them as your style?

-What’s been your experience working with names like Apple, Google, Facebook and the likes and could you elaborate on one or two of those projects?
+What’s been your experience working with names like Apple, Google, Facebook, and the like and could you elaborate on one or two of those projects?

 Meroo Seth: It has been a wonderful opportunity to have worked on projects with bigger names.
 The project briefs are much more defined, which is one of the most important factors in achieving project success.
 We worked with Buck Design in Los Angeles to create 80+ Facebook design feed stickers for the Indian market.

 For designing the stickers, we needed to come up with culturally relevant text that would encourage meaningful dialogues while also looking inspirational.
 For this project, our approach was to first brainstorm 10 ideas weekly of what we could design for each sticker.
 The following step was to create sketch choices for the first set of stickers, after which we colored and detailed the artwork.